xiaoxiae/videos/12-state-space/SCRIPT.md

 ---

 **out1:** This is the end of the video.
-I hope it gave you the necessary tools for solving state space problems of all shapes and sizes. <!-- fade in frames from each of the problems -->
+I hope it gave you the necessary tools for solving state space problems of all shapes and sizes.
 If you have an interesting one that you'd like to share or you feel like I missed something, let me know in the comments.

-**out2:** Also, don't forget to check out the guys over at Polylog, since their channel's got some really interesting videos. <!-- fade in polylog logo bellow -->
+**out2:** Also, don't forget to check out the guys over at Polylog, since their channel's got some really interesting videos.

 **out3:** Thank you for watching!